FIOpwK/ProjectPlanningExample/README.md

 -as a user, I want to create an issue from my account -as a user, I want to comment on an issue from my account

+## Sys
+-as the sys, I must track issues
+-as the sys, I must prioritize tasks
+-as the sys, I must manage (whatever assigned)

 # Permissions
 CREATE_ISSUE [create,read,update,close]